coreui/coreui/docs/content/forms/chip-input.md

 - Associate a `<label>` with the ghost input for screen readers.
 - Chips are focusable and keyboard navigable when initialized by the plugin.
-- Dismiss buttons include `aria-label="Remove"` by default.
+- Remove buttons include `aria-label="Remove"` by default.
 - Selected chips are reflected via `.active` and `aria-selected`.
 - Use a descriptive `aria-label` or `<label>` on the chip input container to communicate its purpose (e.g., "Add skills" or "Recipients").